jonatack/bitcoin-development/README.md

   including new May 2019 IRC discussion of ideas for descriptor slicing/subsetting, e.g. "subscriptors".

-- [Observed Todos.](observed-todos.txt) Ideas for things to do as I run across them.

 - [Flame Graphs.](flame-graphs.md) How to generate flame graph profiles.

 - 2019-12-21 [John Newbery's Bitcoin end-of-decade Twitter